Easy Bruschetta Recipe

 Dice the tomatoes into small cubes.
 Remove excess watery/seedy portions of the tomatoes.

-If you make and love our recipes, it would mean so much to me if you would leave a comment and rating!
-And don't forget to follow along with us on Instagram, Pinterest, Facebook, and Youtube - be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so we can your creations!
+If you make and love my recipes, it would mean so much to me if you would leave a comment and rating!
+And don’t forget to follow along on Instagram, Pinterest, Facebook, TikTok and Youtube – be sure to tag @joyfoodsunshine and use the hashtag #joyfoodsunshine so I can see your creations!

 Easy Tomato Bruschetta Recipe

-Laura
+Laura Sandford

 This tomato bruschetta is easy to make in 10 minutes with a handful of simple ingredients.
 Learn how to make bruschetta better than your favorite Italian restaurant with this easy bruschetta recipe.

-5 from 1 vote
+5 from 4 votes

 Course Appetizer